 My nanny or caregiver is not a legal resident.
 What should I do about employment taxes for undocumented nanny?

 The Internal Revenue Code maintains that the immigration status of your nanny or other employee has no bearing on your obligation for nanny employment taxes.
-Immigration enforcement in the Obama Administration is focused on penalizing the EMPLOYERS – particularly prosecution for employment tax fraud.
+Immigration enforcement is focused on penalizing the EMPLOYERS – particularly prosecution for employment tax fraud.
 Employing an undocumented worker is a violation of immigration law.
 Failure to pay employment taxes for ANY worker, legal or undocumented, is felony tax evasion.

 The IRS requires that workers ineligible for Social Security Numbers file form W-7 to request an Individual Taxpayer Identification Number (ITIN) when the worker files his/her first tax return.
 (Unfortunately this means the employer will not be able to include tax identification on the first Form W-2 that is issued.)
 This number will be used on all tax reports and returns going forward, including Form W-2.
 The IRS is currently prohibited from sharing this information with Immigration and Customs Enforcement [ICE] (formerly Immigration and Naturalization Service [INS]) by law – see THE PRIVACY ACT OF 1974 5 U.S.C. § 552a).
 It is this explicit promise of confidentiality that allows non-documented nannies to file their taxes without fear of being deported.

 - Enables employers to report wages paid to the domestic employee without fear that the tax returns will be rejected due to missing or inaccurate SSNs.